laufergall/webscraping_workshop/workshop/task_02/task_02.md

 &#8594; To **connect**:
 1. Click on "Connect" (up-right corner).
 2. Click on "Edit" the default connection.
-3. Clear connection url.
+3. Clear connection URL.
 Under the "Connection" tab, replace Host `127.0.0.1` by your `<local host>`.
 Port: `27017`.
 Database Name: `kinoprogramm`.
 4. Under tab "Authentication", `Scram-Sha-1` as Authentication Type, Username: `root`, Password: `12345`, Authentication DB: leave empty.
 5. Click on "Save", and click on "Connect".

 To see stored data:
 1. Go to "Collections" -> "kinos".
 2. Example Query: find, Selector: `{"name": "Bali-Kino"}`, Explain: (unchecked), Options: (leave empty).
 3. Execute.

 To query data from the shell:
 1. Go to "Tools" -> "Shell"
 2. Insert in the upper field: